BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 16/05/2020
 ---
 This Saturday wasn't promising to be an interesting day - the weather was cloudy and not encouraging 🌫️...
 Until the afternoon I sat at home and wrote my thesis ✍🏽.
 Later my cousin proposed to go to Bialowieza and we did it.
 We went in 4 to Bialowieza and came from the village - together we walked 7 km!
 When we came back, I went running with my friend 🏃🏃, so in the end it was an intense day 🤗.

+17/05/2020
+---
+A wonderful Sunday 🤗😍!
+We were all family today at Grandma and Grandpa's.
+It was a really good family time (and later a very good dinner 👍🏼).
+Later I came home and with God's help I managed to write the last algorithm for my thesis!
+Yupii! 😀😀

+18/05/2020
+---
+It was definitely a nice Monday 😍!
+Weather was lousy but still I had a lot of energy :).
+Additionally there were also customers to watch the apartment for rent 😏.

+19/05/2020
+---
+Ahhh...
+It was a weird day 🤔, nothing was wrong but on the other hand it wasn't good either.
+I had a technical interview today and it went wrong - that's probably the reason.

+20/05/2020
+---
+Surprisingly, it was good Wednesday 🙂.
+I always had a lot of work to do for the class but this time everything went somehow smoothly + I still ran 4 km during the class 👍🏽.

+21/05/2020
+---
+It was a good day.
+Everything was calm and in the afternoon I went out with my cousins on a bicycle 👍 (although it was very windy and not easy to ride).

+22/05/2020
+---
+Beautiful Friday! 😊.
+Maybe the weather wasn't the best, but finally the weekend starts 😋.
+I noticed that I need to focus more on the details of what I do - a note for the future.

+23/05/2020
+---
+This was by far the best Saturday of the year 😍😍!
+In the morning, I grasped the things I had to do and then it started.
+I went with my cousin's bike to my grandmother's 🚴, then I went to play beach volleyball with my friends, then to barbecue to them and at the end I went to a friend from my teenage years and we could remember the old days...
+Beautiful day 🤗!